tkenning/dev.na.bambora.com/source/docs/guides/masterpass.md

 Masterpass simplifies and secures online payments by storing payment information.
 It removes the need for a customer to re-enter and share card information.

 Masterpass is a digital wallet.
 Customers load their digital wallet with their credit, debit and prepaid cards once.
-They can then retrieve their payment information at any checkout supporting the wallet.
+They can then retrieve their payment information at any checkout that supports Masterpass.

 Masterpass benefits users by securing their payment information and saving them time checking out.
 MasterPass benefits merchants by reducing checkout abandonment.